Shopify/krane/README.md

 # krane render

 `krane render` is a tool for rendering ERB templates to raw Kubernetes YAML.
-It's useful for seeing what `krane deploy` does before actually invoking `kubectl` on the rendered YAML.
-It's also useful for outputting YAML that can be passed to other tools, for validation or introspection purposes.
+It's useful for outputting YAML that can be passed to other tools, for validation or introspection purposes.
+It can also be used.

 ## Prerequisites

  * `krane render` does __not__ require a running cluster or an active kubernetes context, which is nice if you want to run it in a CI environment, potentially alongside something like https://github.com/garethr/kubeval to make sure your configuration is sound.
- * Like the other `krane` commands, `krane render` requires the `$REVISION` environment variable to be set, and will make it available as `current_sha` in your ERB templates.

 ## Usage